Rickyc81/privacypolicy/README.md

-Fork of the origial repo to add italian traslation.
+Fork of the original repo to add italian traslation.

 # Privacy Policy extension for phpBB